dwuab/WEScall/README.md

 ### 5.1 Setting up for your cluster

 As there are no reliable ways to automatically detect the type of job scheduling systems (SGE, PBS, etc.), you have to do some set-up before running the pipeline.
 You should check `${PL_DIR}/lib/run.template.sh` and `${PL_DIR}/topMed/scripts/gcconfig.pm` and modify them if necessary.
-The default settings are tested on a cluster Torque (An implementation of PBS).
+The default settings are tested on a Torque (An implementation of PBS) cluster.
 Earlier versions of this pipeline have been tested on a SGE cluster and a PBS Pro cluster.
 Template files for SGE and PBS Pro clusters are provided for reference under `${PL_DIR}/lib/`.
 Settings for SGE and PBS Pro clusters are also provided in the comments in `${PL_DIR}/topMed/scripts/gcconfig.pm`.

+### 5.2 Generating 1KG reference panel

+This piepeline requires 1KG reference panel files specially prepared.
+A script, create_g1k_ref.sh, is provided to generate the files needed from official 1KGP3 release .vcf files.

-### 5.2 Downloading resource files
+### 5.3 Setting up links to resource files

+This pipeline requires genetic maps from Beagle.
+TopMed pipeline requires several resource files from gotcloud bundles.
+These files are huge in size so they will not be provided here.
+Run the script "check_resources.sh" to check what resources files you lack and ways to download it.

 ## 6. Running the pipeline